WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ## 2022 02 01 | Functions
 We have notes!
 These are now in my Notion DB along with the Titan Slack channel.
 First, intro to the day had us listing instructions to create a PBJ.
 Our team's instructions are placed in the notion notes.
 I am still trying to figure out how to grab DOM stuff.
 Finally, we completed a mini ex with functions.
 I placed this in sandbox_02 for now.
 The code is also in the notion notes

+### 1500 | File Restructure
+We are working through a lot of extra Ex on functions.
+This code was moved from the sandbox files.
+I am noticing that I have a lot of mistakes in my code when I run through it the first time.
+When I come back to it later, it is a lot fresher to my eyes.
+That is when I can refactor the code, making a better quality product.
+Need to do this often.

 ---